tmanas06/swipegig/README.md

-# 🌐 Web3Work – Decentralized Talent Marketplace
+# 🌐 SwipeGig – Decentralized Talent Marketplace

 **Find Work.
 Find Talent.
 Decentralized.
 Instant.**

-Web3Work is a decentralized, trustless freelance marketplace that connects Web3 professionals and clients using AI-powered job matching, on-chain identity, and smart contract-based payments.
+SwipeGig is a decentralized, trustless freelance marketplace that connects Web3 professionals and clients using AI-powered job matching, on-chain identity, and smart contract-based payments.
 It removes intermediaries, enabling instant, secure, and transparent hiring and payments — all on-chain.

 ---